-- 2. Ensure the lens has been installed in the projector by a Christie qualified service technician. - Warning!
-Failure to comply with the following could result in death or serious injury. - Installing or replacing a lens must be done by a Christie qualified service technician to avoid exposure to dangerous emission levels. - 3.
-Ensure that no one or no objects are in the beam path before turning on the projector. - To turn on the projector, on the IR remote keypad on the built-in keypad press 也.
-The status LED is green with a long blink. - To select an input source and turn it on, on the IR remote keypad select INPUT.
-Available input sources are VGA, HDMI1, HDMI2, DVI, 3G-SDI, and HDBaseT.
+- 2. Ensure the lens has been installed in the projector. - 3.
+Ensure that no one or no objects are in the beam path before turning on the projector. - 4.
+To turn on the projector, on the IR remote keypad or on the built-in keypad press t.
+The status LED is green with a long blink. - 5.
+To select an input source and turn it on, on the IR remote keypad select INPUT.
+Available input sources are HDMI1, HDMI2, DVI, DisplayPort, HDBaseT, and 3G-SDI (optional).
 The projector detects the source you selected and displays the image. - 6.
-If using the projector for the first time, select a preferred language from the Main Menu after the startup screen is displayed.
+If using the projector for the first time, select a preferred language from the main menu after the startup screen is displayed.